PacktPublishing/Workflow-Automation-with-Microsoft-Power-Automate-Third-Edition/README.md

 <details>
   <summary><h2>Get to know Authors</h2></summary>

-_Aaron Guilmette_ Aaron Guilmette is a VP of technology, guiding the defense industrial base into the 21st century using modern identity and productivity solutions.
+_Aaron Guilmette_ is a VP of technology, guiding the defense industrial base into the 21st century using modern identity and productivity solutions.
 Previously, he was a Senior Program Manager for Customer Experience at Microsoft, helping customers adopt the Microsoft 365 platform.
 He primarily focuses on collaborative and automation technologies, including Microsoft Teams, Exchange Online, Power Automate, and Entra ID.
 Aaron lives in the Detroit, Michigan area with his five children.
 When he's not busy solving technical problems, racing his cars around the Midwest, writing, or teaching his kids the dark arts of driving in rush hour traffic, he's making tacos.